watem-sedem/watem-sedem/docs/watem-sedem.rst

 C-factor
 ########

-The crop erosivity factor (C-factor) is based on the concept of deviatgion from a standard, in this case defined by a parcel under clean-tilled continuous-fallow conditions (Renard et al., 1997).
+The crop erosivity factor (C-factor) is based on the concept of deviation from a standard, in this case defined by a parcel under clean-tilled continuous-fallow conditions (Renard et al., 1997).
 It can be quantified as the ratio of the soil loss of a specific parcel with crop cover -